 This year, take a moment, an hour, a day to visit the national parks near you.

-While entrance to Point Reyes National Seashore is always free, during National Park Week, April 16–24, 2016, entrance to all National Park Service sites was free.
+While entrance to Point Reyes National Seashore is always free, during National Park Week 2017—April 15–23, 2017—entrance to all National Park Service sites was free.
 The National Park Service also offers a number of other fee-free days throughout the year.

-As part of our National Volunteer Week, Earth Day, and National Park Week celebration, Point Reyes National Seashore will host or participate in a variety of activities throughout the week prior to and after Earth Day to promote sustainability, to raise environmental awareness, and to discuss actions we can take to help reduce our environmental footprint.
-The weeks' currently scheduled activities included:
+As part of our National Volunteer Week, Earth Day, and National Park Week celebration in 2017, Point Reyes National Seashore hosted or participated in a variety of activities throughout the week prior to and after Earth Day to promote sustainability, to raise environmental awareness, and to discuss actions we can take to help reduce our environmental footprint.
+The weeks' scheduled activities included:

-Experience Gray Whales Date: Sunday, April 10; Saturday, April 16; Sunday, April 17; Saturday, April 23; and Sunday, April 24 Time: 11 am to 4:30 pm Location: Point Reyes Lighthouse Observation Deck Description: Volunteer docents were stationed at the Lighthouse Observation Deck to answer questions about gray whales.
+Experience Gray Whales Date: Saturday, April 15; Sunday, April 16; Saturday, April 22; Sunday, April 23; Saturday, April 29; and Sunday, April 30 Time: 11 am to 4:30 pm Location: Point Reyes Lighthouse Observation Deck Description: Volunteer docents were stationed at the Lighthouse Observation Deck to answer questions about gray whales.
 Visitors were able to view gray whales through park-provided binoculars and scopes.
-Contact: Point Reyes Lighthouse Visitor Center, 415-669-1534, email

-Journey of the Whales Date: Sunday, April 10; Saturday, April 16; Sunday, April 17; Saturday, April 23; and Sunday, April 24 Time: 1:30 pm Location: Point Reyes Lighthouse Visitor Center Description: Visitors were invited to join a Ranger to learn about gray whales as they migrate past Point Reyes.
-Learn about their habits and adaptations, and hope for a whale sighting from the Observation Deck.
-Program lasts 30 minutes.
-This program is given out-of-doors.
-Come prepared for windy, cold and damp weather.
-Contact: Point Reyes Lighthouse Visitor Center, 415-669-1534, email
+Journey of the Whales Date: Saturday, April 15; Sunday, April 16; Saturday, April 22; Sunday, April 23; Saturday, April 29; and Sunday, April 30 Time: 1:30 pm Location: Point Reyes Lighthouse Visitor Center Description: Visitors were invited to join a Ranger to learn about gray whales as they migrate past Point Reyes.
+Visitors had the opportunity to learn about the whales' habits and adaptations, and hoped for a whale sighting from the Observation Deck.
+Program lasted 30 minutes.
+This program was given out-of-doors.
+Visitors were encouraged to come prepared for windy, cold, and damp weather.

-Weekend Ranger's Choice Programs Date: Sunday, April 10; Saturday, April 16; Sunday, April 17; Saturday, April 23; and Sunday, April 24 Time: 1:30 pm Location: Meet at the Bear Valley Visitor Center.
+Ranger's Choice Programs Date: Daily from Saturday, April 15 through Sunday, April 23; and Saturday, April 29 and Sunday, April 30 Time: 1:30 pm Location: Meet at the Bear Valley Visitor Center.
 Description: Visitors were invited to join a Park Ranger to learn more about Point Reyes National Seashore's natural and cultural history.
 Topics may cover earthquakes and plate tectonics, the Coast Miwok, Sir Francis Drake, the U.S. Lifesaving Service, or area flora and fauna.
-Some presentations may use the park's Science On a Sphere® to help explain complex environmental processes in a way that is simultaneously intuitive and captivating.
-Contact: Bear Valley Visitor Center, 415-464-5100 x2 x5, email
+Some presentations used the park's Science On a Sphere® to help explain complex environmental processes in a way that is simultaneously intuitive and captivating.

-Third Thursday Weeders Volunteering Date: Thursday, April 21 Time: 9:30 am–1:30 pm Location: Please email Carolyn Longstreth in advance to get directions to the meeting place.
-Description: The public was invited to join the Third Thursday Weeders on Thursday, April 21, 2016, to help remove invasive plants.
+Third Thursday Weeders Volunteering Date: Thursday, April 20 Time: 9:30 am–1:30 pm Description: The public was invited to join the Third Thursday Weeders on Thursday, April 20, 2017, to help remove invasive plants.
 Volunteers worked from 9:30 am to 1:30 pm, with a lunch break during this time.
 Volunteers were encouraged to bring warm and wind-stopping layers, rain gear if the forecast warrants it, water, snacks, clothes that can get dirty, and food for lunch and snacks.
 Tools and gloves were provided.
-Contact: Carolyn Longstreth, email

 Please note the following items were accepted: